 - Scalability Since the simulation is carried out at the original scale, that is, on as many CPUs as have been used to generate the traces, processing capabilities (i.e., both processors and memory) grow proportionally with the number of application processes, allowing us to simulate execution configurations with thousands of processes. - Accuracy and platform independence The real-time replay eliminates the need for modeling communication and, thus, removes a major source of prediction inaccuracy.
-At the same time, using the communication substrate of the target system automatically integrates the most important platform-specific parameters at basically no additional perplatform design cost.
+At the same time, using the communication substrate of the target system automatically integrates the most important platform-specific parameters at basically no additional per-platform design cost.
 Porting the simulator to a new system is therefore straightforward.

-The simulator has been designed to enhance the trace-analysis functionality of the SCALASCA toolset by adding accurate and scalable predictive capabilities.
-Our ultimate objective is to go beyond the present localized wait state diagnosis by automatically identifying and evaluating hypotheses on how the detected wait states can be most effectively removed.
-The current prototype of the simulator has been tested and evaluated on Blue Gene/L.
+The simulator has been designed to enhance the traceanalysis functionality of the Scalasca toolset by adding accurate and scalable predictive capabilities.
+Our ultimate objective is to go beyond Scalasca's present localized wait state diagnosis by automatically identifying and evaluating hypotheses on how the detected wait states can be most effectively removed.
+The current prototype of the simulator has been tested and evaluated on an IBM Blue Gene/L system.

 In this article, we give an overview of the simulator and show how it can be used to accurately predict the effects of very fine-grained changes in the application behavior.
-We start with a review of related work in Section 2.
-In Section 3, we describe the basic workflow of verifying optimization hypotheses, outlining the usage of the simulator in the context of the SCALASCA toolset.
-In Section 4, we illuminate fundamental design principles, explain key mechanisms, and discuss limitations.
-Experimental evidence of accurate predictions at larger scales using both synthetic benchmarks and real applications is presented in Section 5.
-Finally, in Section 6, we conclude the paper and outline future directions.
+We start with a review of related work in Section II.
+In Section III, we describe the basic workflow of verifying optimization hypotheses, outlining the usage of the simulator in the context of the Scalasca toolset.
+In Section IV, we illuminate fundamental design principles, explain key mechanisms, and discuss limitations.
+Experimental evidence of accurate predictions at larger scales using both synthetic benchmarks and real applications is presented in Section V. Finally, in Section VI, we conclude the paper and outline future directions.